Indiana Labor Laws Guide

 Indiana has no legislation covering or protecting employee use of social media.

-This means that content posted on social media can be legally accessed by the employer, and can, in some cases, be considered as cause for termination.
+This means that content posted on social media can be legally accessed by the employer and can, in some cases, be considered a cause for termination.

 Drug and alcohol testing laws

-There is no legislation that would prevent Indiana employers from conducting random drug and alcohol testing of their employees.
+There is no legislation that prevents Indiana employers from conducting random drug and alcohol testing of their employees.

 Record-keeping laws

-According to Indiana law, employers must keep employee records for up to 3 years.
+According to the FLSA, employers must keep employee records for up to 3 years.

-There are no specific requirements for the format or form these records are kept in.
+No specific requirements exist for the format or form in which these records are kept.

 Employee information kept in the records should include: